LeaHartl/MWKVK_processing/ReadMe.md

 ## METEO:
+Code to load the data files as downloaded from pangaea:
+**AWS_pangaeadata.py**
++ loops through the folder with the .tab files
++ loops through each file to remove the header
++ loads and merges the data for all years
++ passes the data to the plotting functions in **AWS_plots_helpers.py**

-Code to format and plot AWS data from AWS_VK and AWS_MWK (weather stations Keeskogel Südgrat and Defreggerhaus)
+Code used to do the initial formating and QC of the AWS data from AWS_VK and AWS_MWK (weather stations Keeskogel Südgrat and Defreggerhaus)
 **AWS_processing.py**
 + loads data files, concatenates if needed (data loaded from directory "AWS")
 + applies quality flags